dbrugne/donut-native/README.md

 * (to see log ```adb logcat```)

 **Android release with "test" DONUT_ENVIRONMENT**
-* (could be done only on MacOSX with android/app/donut-release-key.keystore)
+* (could be done on both MacOSX and Windows with android/app/debug.keystore)
 * ```cd android && ./gradlew assembledonutReleaseTest && ./gradlew installdonutReleaseTest && cd ..```

 **Android release with "production" DONUT_ENVIRONMENT**